Masanar/DALGO/README.md

 # DALGO

-This is an archive for the problems of the course: Diseño y Análisis de Algoritmos (DALGO).
+This is an archive for problems of the course: Diseño y Análisis de Algoritmos (DALGO).
 There is always room for improvement, in case you see any error or a possible improvement fell free of sending an merge request.

-The objective of these solutions are not think for competitive like solutions rather they are solutions with emphasis of the specific strategy that is been use.
+The objective of these solutions are not think for competitive like solutions rather they are solutions with emphasis 0n the specific strategy that is been use.

 ## Author